Independent variables

 To decide if a covariate should be included in the statistical analysis check that it meets these three assumptions:

-These assumptions can be tested by plotting the data, for example using a categorised scatterplot.
-Plot the primary outcome measure against the covariate, colour coded by the treatment groups.
-The examples below are adapted from output automatically generated in InVivoStat when a covariate is included in the statistical analysis.
+These assumptions can be explored by plotting the data, for example using a categorised scatterplot.
+Plot the primary outcome measure against the covariate, colour coded by the treatment groups, as seen in the examples below.
+These graphs are adapted from output automatically generated in InVivoStat when a covariate is included in the statistical analysis.

-Assumption one – The covariate is independent of treatment.
+Assumption three – The covariate is independent of treatment.

 A graph plotting the covariate bodyweight on the x-axis and the outcome measure fasting blood glucose on the y-axis.
 There are coloured dots representing data from control and drug treated animals.
 All drug treated animals have low bodyweights, all control animals have high bodyweights meaning the data representing the different conditions do not overlap along the x-axis.